elzetia/Documentation/docs/RedM/stable.md

 end
 ```
 #### <Badge type="client" text="Client" /> Restrict the access to specific stable
-Function to restrict the access to a specific stable
+Function to restrict access to a specific stable
 ```lua
 -- @param stableID - ID of stable
 -- @return false to cancel the access to the stable